OscarB7/pihole-terraform/README.md

         The private key of the WireGuard server in OCI.
         This value comes from the content of the `server.privatekey` file created in step 4.
     - **wg_server_ip**: [*Default:* `10.6.0.1/24`]
         IP of the WireGuard private network and mask.
+        Overwritten if wg_keys_base64 is passed.
     - **wg_server_port**: [*Default:* `51820`]
         WireGuard port inside the container.
     - **wg_client_public_key**: [*REQUIRED, unless wg_keys_base64 is passed*]
         The public key of the WireGuard client.
         This value comes from the content of the `client.publickey` file created in step 4.
+        Overwritten if wg_keys_base64 is passed.
     - **wg_client_ip**: [*Default:* `10.6.0.2/32`]
         The IP address of the WireGuard client assigned within the VPN network.
+        Overwritten if wg_keys_base64 is passed.
     - **tz**: [*Default:* `America/New_York`]
         Time zone.
 You can see valid values for this variable by running this command in Linux/Mac `timedatectl list-timezones` or on [this](https://gist.github.com/adamgen/3f2c30361296bbb45ada43d83c1ac4e5#file-timedatectl-list-timezones) page.
     - **pihole_webpassword**: [*REQUIRED*]